-Taking all allegations as true and reading them in a light most favorable to the Trustee, the Complaint plausibly pleads that First Gulf Bank received customer property because Fairfield property and what funds it used to make redemption payments are issues of fact better resolved at a later stage of litigation.
+Taking all allegations as true and reading them in a light most favorable to the Trustee, the Complaint plausibly pleads that Parson received customer property because Fairfield Sentry did not have other property to give.
+The calculation of Fairfield Sentry's customer property and what funds it used to make redemption payments are issues of fact better resolved at a later stage of litigation.